-Moreover, unlike modalities with intuitive performance proxies (e.g., classification accuracy in NLP), time-series error metrics are inherently abstract and do not directly reflect the structural fidelity or operational usefulness of predictions.
+\textbf{(3)} \textit{\textbf{Misaligned Task Formulations}}.
+Classic benchmarks often use fixed prediction lengths, such as 720 steps, across diverse datasets.
+Such "one-size-fit-all" setups detach forecasting requirements from real-world contexts \cite{bergmeir2024fundamental}, ignoring that the valid forecasting horizon depends on the specific application scenario and data frequency.

+\textbf{(4)} \textit{\textbf{Limited Analysis Perspective}}.
+Current evaluations categorize datasets by rigid meta labels \cite{aksu2024gift, qiu2024tfb} and aggregate dataset-level results as the performance indicator on the specific domain or frequency.
+While offering macro-level ranking, this perspective ignores that variates across domains/frequencies often exhibit similar temporal characteristics, resulting in limited insight into why a model performs well and offering weak guidance for selecting models in specific application scenarios.

+Moreover, unlike modalities with intuitive performance proxies, time-series error metrics, such as MSE or MASE, only provide a scalar measurement of prediction error.
+A numerical improvement in these metrics does not guarantee that the model accurately captures temporal behaviors or that its predictions are reliable for actual deployment (See Section \ref{app_sub: evaluation} for details).
 For example, Figure \ref{fig:MetroPT-3} illustrates a prediction by TimesFM 2.5 \cite{das2024decoder} on a test window.
 Although the metric appears favorable (MASE=0.662, MAE=1.12), the forecast fails to capture the distinct spike structure of the series.
 Thus, over-reliance on such numerical rankings risks decoupling benchmark conclusions from practical decision-making in real-world temporal settings.